 Weekly assignments are due by 6:00 p.m. on the day the class meets.
-A penalty of 3 to 5% per day is applied to all late assignments.
+Professors are not required to grade late assignments, and a penalty of 3 to 5% per day may be applied.
 Due to the compressed nature of a PACE course, extensions are not given for weekly assignments, except in extenuating circumstances.
 In those rare circumstances, see the Academic Dean.
 Please note that students who elect to travel during a course assume the risks involved with travel and ABC does not expect instructors to grant extensions or adjust course schedules for students who are traveling.

 On rare occasions, extensions may be given for the final project or take-home exam.
 While the initiative to request an extension rests with the student, the approval for granting an extension is at the discretion of the professor.
-When requesting an extension for a final exam: Complete a Request for Extension Form and give it to the professor by 6:00 pm on Week 5.
-Extensions may be requested, but the professor has the right to grant or refuse the request.
+When requesting an extension for a final exam, complete a Request for Extension Form and give it to the professor by 6:00 pm on Week 5.
+The professor has the right to grant or refuse the request.

 When an extension is granted, it ensures that the professor will grade the assignment provided it has been received by the extension deadline.
-However, grade reductions, at a rate of 3-5% per day, may apply even when an extension has been granted.
-The time frame for an extension is one week.
+Grade reductions, at a rate of 3-5% per day, may apply even when an extension has been granted.
 When an extension is granted for a final exam, the extended deadline for the final will be at 6:00 pm of Week 7.
 (One week later than the original due date.)
 If the final is not completed by the expiry date of the extension, the course grade will be finalized based on work done to that point.